 As noted previously, the current litigation does not concern the steam plant or steam service but instead involves M-GBC supplying the non-potable water service on the property and the electricity supplied through the power plant.
 There are no provisions in the purchase agreements specifically requiring that M-GBC provide either two separate water systems (potable water and non potable water under pressure) to the Plaintiffs' properties or that M-GBC provide electricity to the Plaintiffs' properties.
-The agreements of the Parties do state that if M-GBC does provide these services, the rates charged must be comparable to those imposed by the local utilities that provide that service.
+The agreements of the Deties the that if M GBC does provide these services the network becompetable to these imposed by the total utilities that provide that service.
 In the prior case that was before this Court, that decision was partially based upon a provision in Section 14 (B) (1) of the written purchase agreement that stated:

-&lt;sup>2The purchase agreement of the Plaintiff Laoudis of Calverton, LLC, has the additional language "In the event that Purchaser determines that the services provided by the utilities located within the Calverton Planned Industrial Park are unsatisfactory and fail to meet the requirements of the Purchaser, then and in that event it may terminate the use of such facilities."
+2The purchase agreement of the Plaintiff Laoudis of Calverton, LLC. has the additional language "In the event that Purchaser determines that the services provided by the utilities located within the Calverton Planned Industrial Park are unsatisfactory and fail to meet the requirements of the Purchaser, then and in that event it may terminate the use of such facilities."